olls/maze-interpreter-v2/README.md

     optional arguments:
       -h, --help         show this help message and exit -d, --debug        display the maze during interpretation.
+      -c, --no-colors    shows the maze without color when in debug mode.
-      -f FPS, --fps FPS  the fps of the maze while being displayed.
+      -f FPS, --fps FPS  the fps of the maze when in debug mode.

 Syntax
 ------